PlanQK/planqk-platform-samples/coding-templates/docker/docker-interim-results/README.md

-# PlanQK Custom Docker Container Coding Template for Node.js
+# PlanQK Coding Template Using Interim Results

 This is a simple Node.js application that takes a JSON file as input, sums up the values in the `values` property, and returns the result as a JSON object.
 It also provides an optional flag to round up the sum.